What is multiple myeloma?

 - Fevers or night sweats

 - Enlarged liver, spleen and less commonly, lymph nodes

-- PET/CT scan — An imaging technique that can detect areas of growing myeloma cells in the body.
+- PET/CT (CAT) scan — An imaging technique that can detect areas of growing myeloma cells in the body

-Blood and Urine Tests - After taking a blood and urine sample, the laboratory technician does a series of blood and urine tests.
-These document and look for:
+In addition, the laboratory technician does a series of blood and urine tests.
+These tests document and look for:

 - Excessive proteins called immunoglobulins in the blood